 (b) as part of our commitment to the safety of our transport operations and as required by regulatory schemes; and

 (b) employers of individuals;

-(c) entities that provide drug and alcohol testing for us;
+(d) entities that provide drug and alcohol testing or other medical testing for us;

-(i) any third party technology providers we engage from time to time such as email filter providers.
+(m) any third party technology providers we engage from time to time.